home

 Mar 06, 2023

-This post was updated on May 18 2023, to reflect changes to std.json currently on the master branch.
-The original version of the code is commented out.
+This post was updated on October 30 2023, to reflect changes to std.json currently on the master branch.

 A while ago, I wrote a Websocket Server implementation in Zig.
 I did it just for fun, which means I didn't have to worry about the boilerplate things that go into creating an actual production application.